-Zakynthos island, known by many as Zante is one of seven Ionian islands on the East coast of Greece.
-There’s plenty of fantastic things to do in Zante.
-The island is well known to European’s as a package holiday destination as well as one of the party capitals of Europe, with it’s famous Laganas strip and ‘white party’.
-Zante also has beautiful beaches and scenery for a more laid back trip and one of the best islands in Greece for families.
+Zakynthos island, known by many as Zante, is one of seven Ionian islands on the East coast of Greece.
+There are plenty of fantastic things to do in Zante.
+The island is well known to Europeans as a package holiday destination as well as one of the party capitals of Europe, with its famous Laganas strip and ‘White Party’.
+Zante also has beautiful beaches and scenery for a more laid back trip and is one of the best islands in Greece for families.
 The island also has some of the best beaches in Greece for families.
 Often missed off the traditional routes around the Greek islands of Mykonos, Santorini and Athens, the island is well worth a visit, and there’s plenty to do and see.

 This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
 Please see my full disclosure for further information.

 How to get to Zante by plane

 Zante has one main airport which serves flights from around Europe.
 Significantly more flights run in the summer months.
 It may be necessary to fly to Greece’s capital, Athens, and board a flight to Zante in the winter.
 To get to Zante from outside of Europe, you will usually have to change at Athens International Airport too.
 It’s also an option to fly into Athens and board a ferry.